General

 session.cookie_lifetime

-Specifies the lifetime of the session cookie in visitors’ browsers.
-Default is 0 (expires when the browser closes).
+Specifies the duration of the session cookie in your site visitors' browsers.
+By default, the value is 0, meaning the cookie will expire once the browser is closed.

 memory_limit

-Sets the maximum amount of RAM a PHP script can use.
-Increasing this too much can slow down your site or crash the server.
+Sets the maximum amount of RAM that a PHP script can use.
+Be careful when increasing the memory limit, as setting it too high can cause resource issues.

 max_execution_time